Ubadub/Palette/README.md

 # Palette
 A Python utility to create color palettes based off of an image.
-Uses k-means clustering to generate eight different RGB shades based off of the predominant colors of the source image.
+Uses k-means clustering to generate an RGB shades palette based off of the predominant colors of the source image.
+User can customize the number of colors in the generated palette.

 Tested for Python 3.7, but should work for Python 3.2+